cardano-foundation/developer-portal/docs/native-tokens/minting.md

  ```

 :::note
-Since we already have multiple transaction files we are going to give this transaction a better name and call it <i>burning.raw</i>.
+Since we already have multiple transaction files, we will give this transaction a better name and call it <i>burning.raw</i>.
-We also need to specify the amount of tokens, left after destroying.
+We also need to specify the amount of tokens left after destroying.
 The math is:
 <i>amount of input token</i> — <i>amount of destroyed token</i> = <i>amount of output token</i>
 :::

 As usual, we need to calculate the fee.
-To make a better differentiation we named the variable <i>burnfee</i>:
+To make a better differentiation, we named the variable <i>burnfee</i>:

 ```bash
 burnfee=$(cardano-cli transaction calculate-min-fee --tx-body-file burning.raw --tx-in-count 1 --tx-out-count 1 --witness-count 1 --$testnet --protocol-params-file protocol.json | cut -d " " -f1)